Aditya-AKP/IDK/README.md

 -> Open Edge or Chrome browser
 -> type 'http://localhost:3000/' in the top URL search bar
 and Booooom there you go ;)

+NOTE :- All write operation is restricted due to security reasons.

 Closing the Project:
 -> Go to terminal and press 'Ctrl+C' to stop the server